B & O Supprettes 16-A

 What is the most important information I should know about belladonna and opium?

-You should not use belladonna and opium if you have glaucoma, a muscle disorder, severe breathing problems, diarrhea caused by infection, severe liver or kidney disease, seizures, severe bleeding, a history of head injury, if you are debilitated, or if you have recently used drugs or alcohol.
+You should not use belladonna and opium if you have glaucoma, severe breathing problems, severe liver or kidney disease, seizures, or if you have recently used drugs or alcohol.

 What should I discuss with my health care provider before using B & O Supprettes 16-A (belladonna and opium (rectal))?